Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/authorization-qumulo-core/using-active-directory-for-posix-attributes.md

 {% include note.html content="The full credential expansion method lets your Qumulo Core cluster support more than 16 group memberships for your NFS users, as long as Active Directory manages the group memberships." %}

 ## Enabling Active Directory for POSIX Attributes in Qumulo Core
-This section explains how to enable Active Directory for POSIX attributes in Qumulo Core by using the Web UI and REST API.
+This section explains how to enable Active Directory for POSIX attributes in Qumulo Core by using the Qumulo Core Web UI and Qumulo REST API.

 ### To Enable Active Directory for POSIX Attributes by Using the Qumulo Core Web UI